-Leonora to Laverton and Kalgoorlie
+Morning: Leonora to Laverton

 The sealed and unsealed loop trail north-east from Leonora takes you past the old nickel mines of Murrin Murrin and Windarra to Laverton and visits the sites of Hawks Nest, Mt Morgans and Old Rail Bridges on the trail back to Leonora.

-From here, retrace your steps south to Kalgoorlie, or extend your adventure by following the loop west from Leonora through stunning outback landscapes.
+Retrace your steps south to Kalgoorlie, or extend your adventure by following the loop west from Leonora through stunning outback landscapes.

 Keep an eye out for kangaroos and other native wildlife, and spend a night camping under a star-filled outback night sky.